apache/flink/docs/dev/libs/gelly/graph_generators.md

 ## RMat Graph

-A directed or undirected power-law graph generated using the [Recursive Matrix (R-Mat)](http://www.cs.cmu.edu/~christos/PUBLICATIONS/siam04.pdf) model.
+A directed power-law multigraph generated using the [Recursive Matrix (R-Mat)](http://www.cs.cmu.edu/~christos/PUBLICATIONS/siam04.pdf) model.

 RMat is a stochastic generator configured with a source of randomness implementing the